runvnc/agiexists/index.md

 "Human-level AI" is more accurately described as animal-like and human-level general intelligence.
-I did not mention it that way initially because many are not familiar with the field of AGI or the deep connection between animal and human intelligence.
+I did not mention it that way initially because many are not familiar with the field of AGI or the strong connection between animal and human intelligence.

 ### Denial and Worldview Conflicts